0x00000FF/0x00000FF/README.md

 You can find the full public key from [PGP Global Directory](https://keyserver.pgp.com/) by Symantec.

-I don't accept any personal mails from now on, plaintexts will be disavowed and discarded as received.
+I don't accept any unencrypted personal mails from now on, plaintexts will be disavowed and discarded as received.

 I strictly support privacy protection from the national oppression.